This article was originally published on PokerIndustryPRO.com

 An unprecedented prize pool of $26,871,265 was generated across 31 bracelet events, with an average of just over $865,000 per tournament.
 It is by far the largest series ever held in the regulated US markets—particularly impressive considering that none of them featured any guarantees.

-It shows the WSOP brand and bracelet cachet maintains its unparalleled appeal, even when played out entirely on the virtual felt.
+It shows the WSOP USA brand and bracelet cachet maintains its unparalleled appeal, even when played out entirely on the virtual felt.

 Indeed, the series smashed multiple records, including breaking WSOP’s own record for the biggest prize pool in US regulated market history, as well as setting various records for largest fields for WSOP online bracelet events.